 School’s out for the summer which means it’s prime time to explore all that Seattle and its surrounding communities have to offer.
-From parks, beaches and wading pools, to exhibits and museums, here are our top 75 kid-friendly activities to do in and around the Emerald City.
+From parks, beaches and wading pools, to exhibits museums and rides, here are our top 75 kid-friendly activities to do in and around the Emerald City.
 Scroll down and get ready to take summer by the horns!

 2. Satisfy your mini marine biologist with a trip to the Seattle Aquarium.